-Annual attendance to the CFF-sponsored Career Development Retreat is expected for each year of award.
+Annual attendance at the CFF-sponsored Career Development Retreat or other CFF-sponsored career development offerings (as indicated by the PO) is expected for each year of award.
 Travel to this event should be included in each year's budget.